 - HuffPost BLgT USA Queer Voices Series ( 15 posts throughout summer)

 - We had 28 press hits.
 The media coverage was mostly LGBTQ media and local media.
+Our outreach was intentional to reach our target audience.
 Some examples include the Cape Gazette, the Hartford Courant, Philly Mag, and the Witchita Eagle.

 At some point, I want to write a proper “Road Stories” book.
 Sharing the experience is the right thing to do and we also committed to doing it for our Kickstarter supporters, as well.
 The truth is, every time in the last five years that I started putting pen to paper, the sheer emotion and volume of the experience paralyzed me.
 With that said, highlighted below are some of our favorite BLgTs of 2015, followed by takeaways and a few stories.